 Penn State undergraduate students from all campuses in all fields of study may apply for a grant.
 Students are eligible for grants in the summer following their first year through the summer before the year in which they will graduate (limit of one grant per student).
-Recipients must be enrolled at Penn State for at least one semester following the summer work.
+Recipients must be enrolled full-time at Penn State for at least one semester immediately following the summer work.
 Students must have a Penn State faculty supervisor who is available during the summer to consult with the student and evaluate how the project is conducted.
-Eligible projects include laboratory and field research, scholarly inquiry, and creative work in music, art, theatre or other fields.
-Study abroad, travel unrelated to research, and projects not grounded in an academic discipline are not eligible for Erickson Discovery Grant funding.
+Eligible projects include laboratory and field research, scholarly inquiry, and creative work in music, art, theatre, and other fields.
+Study abroad, travel unrelated to research, and projects not grounded in an academic discipline are not eligible for Discovery Grant funding.

 The Erickson Discovery Grants are intended to enable students to immerse themselves in their projects.
 It is expected that the Discovery Grant project will receive significant student engagement during the summer and will be accorded sufficient hours and effort to produce excellent work.
 Any summer jobs should be limited to fifteen hours per week.

 Projects involving human participants, animal subjects, or biohazardous materials require review through the Office for Research Protections and must have the appropriate approval before grant funds are distributed.
 It is expected that required approvals will be secured by June 1, 2017.